jlefever/BlockDemo/README.md

 We can run this as a single-instance with `docker run blockdemo:latest` or as a multi-instance with `docker-compose up`.

 The single instance is available at http://localhost:8080/ and the multi-instance is available at http://localhost:900X/ where X is the server #.
+By default, there are servers 1 through 4.